manpagez: man pages & more

 glyphs lack bold or italic style forms or have metrics that

 look incongruous in ordinary prose.
-A few which are not
+A few that are not

 uncommon in running text have "text variants", which should